fairDataSociety/fd_apps_slidezz/README.md

 # Fair Drive Apps Slideshow

-a Slideshow dapp that connects to Fairdrive.
+A slideshow dapp that connects to Fairdrive.

 ## Installation